-A 10-day Solo Road Trip around North Queensland
+A Solo Road Trip Adventure across Tropical North Queensland

 Cairns – Relax before hitting the road.

-Cairns has been the gateway for my road trip.
-It was good to spend a couple of days relaxing and preparing for my Solo Road Trip.
-The long flight from Europe was not good, and the jet lag made me drowsy for many days.
-I was happy to stay with the locals in Cairns and rest in a real home.
+Cairns was the gateway for my road trip to North Queensland.
+Spending a few days relaxing and preparing for my Solo Road Trip was an excellent opportunity to rest from the long-haul flight from Europe to Australia and recover from jet lag.
+I was happy to stay with the locals in Cairns and relax in a natural home.

 Camping Solo in Tropical North Queensland